gaze-abyss/IntratumoralMicrobiome/README.md

 # IntratumoralMicrobiome
 The code was used in the article *Intratumoral microbiome is associated with gastric cancer prognosis and therapy efficacy*

-## If you have used code from this web page, please cite the article:
+If you have used code from this web page, please cite this article:

 **Wang Gangjian, et al. (2024).
 Gut Microbes, [Intratumoral microbiome is associated with gastric cancer prognosis and therapy efficacy](https://doi.org/10.1080/19490976.2024.2369336).**